EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 [Food and Agriculture Organization][link-fao] (FAO) data, following the methodology of @Steenwyk:2022ww, using functions in the [MWTools][link-mwtools] package [@Marshall:2023ab].
+The muscle work data must also be converted to RUVY matrices.
 Third, the IEA's primary- and final-stage ECC data must be extended to the useful stage by
 (a) allocating final stage energy to end-use machines and